AtticusDotOne/Documentation/glossary.md

 1. (casual) Secret.
 Ex: *Can you keep this private?*
 1. (legal) Relating to people, not the State.
 Ex: *This is privately held land.*
 1. (legal) That is not for public use or consumption; that is controlled in its distribution.
 Ex: *This document is private--hence I cannot publish it.*

+**Privilege**

+1. (legal) An authorized status granting permission to property or to perform an action.
+1. (technical) See entitilement.

 **Privity**